DIY | hand painted glass

 Start with your favorite color of Martha Stewarts new yummy craft paint by Plaid {sold exclusively at Michaels Craft Stores}.
 Mine is ‘Beach Glass’.
 In this DIY any glass jar will do… as long as it is clean.

 So I am bending the rules a little with my choice of paint in this first example.
 The big draw with Martha’s new paint is that it is truly multi-purpose – it works on any surface.
-For glass, you start by cleaning it with alcohol, then once painted and cured for 21 days – it is permanent and can even be put in the dishwasher.
+For glass, you start by cleaning it with alcohol, then once painted and cured (either air cured or oven cured) it is permanent and can even be put on the top shelf of the dishwasher.
 In this example, because I am mixing Martha’s paint with non-Martha paint – it will not be permanent and not dishwasher safe.
 But, I will not be dishwashing these or keeping them long term… they are just for decorating short term – so that’s why I can get away with it.
 I chose to mix ‘beach glass’ with white paint because I wanted a lighter color.
 In the two jars below I used only white and ‘beach glass’.
 The third jar in the picture above was mixed with white and ‘surf’.
 I wanted the look of milk glass and I felt the full strength of the paint was too vibrant.

 Using a regular old paint brush I mixed my paint inside the jar and stroke by stroke covered the inside.
 Some colors may require a second coat of paint.
 Make sure to wipe the edges of your glass clean.
 Be aware if there are imperfections or seams in your glass you will see it in the paint.